monorkin/esphome_st7565/README.md

     components: [ st7565 ]
 ```

-Then you will have to setup an SPI bus as the display uses 4-wire SPI.
+Then you will have to setup an SPI bus as the display communicates over 4-wire SPI.
-You will have to add something like the following to your configuration YAML:
+You will have to add something like the following to your configuration YAML,
+the exact pins and id might be different for your setup:

 ```yaml
 spi: